LeooGreg/LeooGreg/README.md

 - 👋 Hi, I’m @PreciousFood
 - 👀 I’m interested in coding and stuff.
 Why?
 Becuase it is fun.
 I mostly have done python.
-- 🌱 I’m trying to learn C#, but it is hard becuase me school won't let me download it.
+- 🌱 I'd really like to learn more languages.

 <!---